 My archived sheets date back to 2011 and my database contains all tournaments, globally, since 2002.

-Colour-Coding of Form Data
+Colour-Shading of Form Data

 I highlight Wins in yellow and Top10’s in green.